Turkey Travel Guide

 Top Things To See & Do

-As the capital city of Turkey, Ankara boasts some of the most beautiful architecture in the country as well as the Ankara castle, delightful gardens.
+As the capital city of Turkey, Ankara boasts some of the most beautiful architecture in the country as well as the Ankara castle, and delightful gardens.

 The only city in the world sitting on two continents, Istanbul is famous for its diversity, history, and cuisine.
-For a truly Turkish experience head to the Grande Bazaar which is one of the largest and oldest covered markets in the world selling lamps, hand woven rugs, spices and leather goods.
+For a truly Turkish experience head to the Grande Bazaar which is one of the largest and oldest covered markets in the world selling lamps, hand-woven rugs, spices, and leather goods.
 You can also try a Turkish bath or hammam which is popular among both tourists and locals.

 Lycian Rock Tombs